headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Updates:

+**0.6 Beta 3**: Fixed an issue with the Console Log Settings to being disabled if no configuration is selected.
+Fixed issues with Windows paths.
+Fixed an issue with Force Deploy doesn't apply to parent folders.
+Fixed an issue with Windows paths and File Changes.

 **0.6 Beta 2**: Checking a Selected Configuration is renamed to **Run** as it indicates a persistence of the connection and even this isn't the case it is persistent for deployments.
 Also renamed the Reset Current Configuration to **Purge Plugin Cache Data**.